 10 Principles That Might Make Your Work Better or May Make It Worse Written by: Frank Chimero

-(read the Full Article)
+(read the Full Article)1.
+Be honest.

 Be honest to your audience.
 An open path of communication is built upon trust.
 This idea is relevant to every other form of communication, and I think it applies to visual communication.
 Honesty isn’t just about audience.
 Be honest to yourself as well.
 Do the things you’re passionate about.
 Avoid the things that you hate, if you can.